arista-eosplus/packer-ztpserver/Ubuntu/README.md

         vmware-iso: Downloading or copying: http://releases.ubuntu.com/12.04/ubuntu-12.04.4-server-amd64.iso
     ```
 4. Once the ISO is downloaded, packer brings up a VMWare VM.
 The Anaconda installation will proceed without any user input.
-5. After 10 minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
-Resist the urge to log in and tinker - things are still being setup.
+5. After 10 minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.  **Resist the urge to log in and tinker** - the setup.sh script is about to be kicked off.
-6. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
+6. You'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.

     ```
     ==> vmware-iso: Connecting to VM via VNC
     ==> vmware-iso: Typing the boot command over VNC...